 Remove the drive assembly

-We take out the anchor with a brush holder from the starter housing
+Remove the anchor with the brush holder from the starter housing

 Use a Phillips screwdriver to unscrew the two screws